RS-25: Engine throttle/output

 The most obvious effects of the upgrades the RS-25 received through the Space Shuttle program were the improvements in engine throttle.
 Whilst the FMOF engine had a maximum output of 100% RPL, Block II engines could throttle as high as 109% or 111% in an emergency, with usual flight performance being 104.5%.
+Existing engines used on the Space Launch System are throttled to 109% power during normal flight, while new RS-25 engines produced for the Space Launch System are to be run at 111% throttle, with 113% power being tested.
 These increases in throttle level made a significant difference to the thrust produced by the engine:

 Specifying power levels over 100% may seem nonsensical, but there was a logic behind it.
 The 100% level does not mean the maximum physical power level attainable, rather it was a specification decided on during engine development—the expected rated power level.
 When later studies indicated the engine could operate safely at levels above 100%, these higher levels became standard.
 Maintaining the original relationship of power level to physical thrust helped reduce confusion, as it created an unvarying fixed relationship so that test data (or operational data from past or future missions) can be easily compared.
 If the power level was increased, and that new value was said to be 100%, then all previous data and documentation would either require changing or cross-checking against what physical thrust corresponded to 100% power level on that date.
 Engine power level affects engine reliability, with studies indicating the probability of an engine failure increasing rapidly with power levels over 104.5%, which was why power levels above 104.5% were retained for contingency use only.